SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-Manipulation-Constant-Folding.md

 # Conclusion

 Okay, I hope that second example wasn't too confusing.
-Usually, you'll be able to avoid the problem with unknown variable values by replacing references to a constant variable with their actual value.
-If you're interested in that, you can read my article about it [here](http://localhost:4000/none).
+Sometimes, you'll be able to avoid the problem with unknown variable values by replacing references to a constant variable with their actual value.
+If you're interested in that, you can read my article about it [here](http://SteakEnthusiast.github.io/2022/05/31/Deobfuscating-Javascript-via-AST-Replacing-References-to-Constant-Variables-with-Their-Actual-Value/).
 In this case, however, it was unavoidable due to being within a class definition where variables have yet to be initialized.

 Keep in mind that the second example will only work for _String Literals_ and _addition_.
 But, it can easily be adapted to other node types and operators.
 I'll leave that as a challenge for you, dear reader, if you wish to pursue it further 😉

+If you're interested, you can find the source code for all the examples in [this repository](https://github.com/SteakEnthusiast/Supplementary-AST-Based-Deobfuscation-Materials).

 Anyways, that's all I have for you today.
 I hope that this article helped you learn something new.
 Thanks for reading, and happy reversing!